ammapanin/aserwaah.github.io/index.md

 “exotic places”.
 Please click [*here for my CV*](assets/Panin_CV_Sep19.pdf).

-If you are a Behavioral or Experimental Economist looking for conferences, [Marco Schwarz](https://sites.google.com/site/marcoaschwarz/) and I maintain a spreadhseet [here](https://tinyurl.com/behavioral-experimental).
+If you are a Behavioral or Experimental Economist looking for conferences, [Marco Schwarz](https://sites.google.com/site/marcoaschwarz/) and I maintain a spreadsheet [here](https://tinyurl.com/behavioral-experimental).
 <br><br>